Compute

 • After creating an instance, you can:

-• Add or remove the instance to or from the security group on the security group console.
+• Add or remove the instance to or from a security group on the security group console.

 How Traffic Matches Security Group and Network ACL Rules